bytemonkk/Machine-Learning-for-Remote-Sensing/README.md

 # Machine-Learning-for-Remote-Sensing
-A beginner machine learning case study on remote sensing land-cover classification using spectral data.
-The project compares Logistic Regression, SVM, Random Forest, XGBoost, and Neural Networks for multiclass classification.
+An introductory machine learning project focused on remote sensing data analysis and land-cover classification.
+The study covers data preprocessing, feature exploration, model training, and performance comparison across multiple machine learning algorithms.
+XGBoost achieved the best overall performance with an accuracy of 91.61%.

 ---